Tochukz/Octopus-Deploy/ASP.NET.md

 * Click on the `Global credentials(unrestricted)` link on the content area.
 * Click `Add Credentials` from the left navigation.
 * Select `Secret Text` for the `Kind` field selection
-* Enter the Octopus API Key for the `Secret` input box.
+* Enter the Octopus API Key in the `Secret` input box.
 * Enter a memorable name for the ID input field  e.g 'OctopusAPIKey'
 * Click `Ok`